martinusso/simple-dictionary/README.md

 SimpleDictionary
 ================

-Trying to live without generics in Delphi
+Using dictionary in Delphi without generics.